pyladies-vancouver/pyladies/README.md

 - [ ] Not a pitch, marketing or recruitment tool
 - [ ] Follow Code of Conduct

+Let us know if you have any preferences, such as:

+- Are you taking any questions?
+- Are you ok with people raising hands during the talk, or wait until the end?
+- Do you have a Twitter account?
+- Ok to be photographed?

 ## For Sponsors